-I discover a new end of the world, very peaceful, very isolated.
-Hyperactive travelers and tourists in a hurry, go your way ...
-There is only the comings and goings of tides and fishing boats to punctuate the days.
-Enshrined in the hills of Lombok, this small inland sea encourages slowness and contemplation.
-That's good, it's my hobby, between two dives!
+I discover a new part of the world, very peaceful, very isolated.
+Hyperactive travellers and tourists in a hurry, go on your way...
+Here, there is only the comings and goings of the tides and fishing boats to punctuate the days.
+Embedded in the hills of Lombok, this small inland sea incites slowness and contemplation.
+That's good, it's my favourite pastime, between two dives!

 Here, the race of the sun and clouds transform the landscape from hour to hour.
 It's spectacular.
 And from one day to another, the bay is never the same ...
 Under the intense sun, the water takes the turquoise color of a lagoon.
 When the mist rises, the dim light turns yellow.
 And at very low tide, the stranded boats give the strike a melancholy atmosphere.

 The eastern part of Belongas Bay where I am is called Teluk Sepi.
 The sea forms like a deep indentation inside the earth.
 I live near the tiny village of Pangsing, home to a handful of Sasak families.
 An Australian built there, in a coconut grove in front of the beach, the Belongas Bay Lodge, which hosts rare tourist-divers.

 The village of Pangsing is not on an island, but it's just like.
 There is no very practical road to get here.
 Everyone crosses the bay, shallow, by boat, from Sepi opposite.
 There are small wooden pendulums everywhere, often brightly colored, and fishing platforms with big yellow floats.

 In front of the sea